ZADIK PRECISION

 Fitting

-We recommend a qualified Gunsmith should mark and measure the thumb rest placement based on the correct grip we describe below.
+We recommend a qualified gunsmith should mark and measure the thumb rest placement based on the correct grip we describe below.
 The mounting requires the exact placement and precise drilling & tapping of holes in the dust cover of your frame.

 Stop - Be Safe